Antitheatricality: Early America

-In 1778, just two years after declaring the United States as a nation, a law was passed to abolish theater, gambling, horse racing, and cockfighting, all on the grounds of their sinful nature.
+In 1778, the American Continental Congress enacted a law abolishing theater, gambling, horse racing, and cockfighting, all on the grounds of their sinful nature.
 This forced theatrical practice into the American universities where it is also met with hostility, particularly from Timothy Dwight IV of Yale University and John Witherspoon of Princeton College.
 The latter, in his work, Serious Inquiry into the Nature and Effects of the Stage, outlined arguments similar to those of his predecessors, but added a further moral argument that as theater was truthful to life, it was therefore an improper method of instruction.
 "Now are not the great majority of characters in real life bad?
 Must not the greatest part of those represented on the stage be bad?
 And therefore, must not the strong impression which they make upon the spectators be hurtful in the same proportion?"

 In her 1832 book Domestic Manners of the Americans, English writer Fanny Trollope noted how poorly attended theaters were in the American cities she visited, observing that women in particular "are rarely seen there, and by far the larger proportion of females deem it an offence against religion to witness the representation of a play."

 After delivering the eulogy at the 1865 funeral of Abraham Lincoln, Phineas Gurley commented:

 It will always be a matter of deep regret to thousands that our lamented President fell in the theater; that the dastardly assassin found him, shot him there.
 Multitudes of his best friends - I mean his Christian friends - would have preferred that he should have fallen in almost any other place.
 Had he been murdered in his bed, or in his office, or on the street, or on the steps of the Capitol, the tidings of his death would not have struck the Christian heart of the country quite so painfully; for the feeling of that heart is that the theater is one of the last places to which a good man should go and among the very last in which his friends would wish him to die.